 Step 1: Quick Rinse

 First, give your pan a good scrub with hot, soapy water to try and remove as much of the mess as possible.
-This works to remove some of the less stubborn stains, as well as giving you better access to the stains that require more elbow grease.
+This works to remove some of the less stubborn stains, as well as gives you better access to the stains that require more elbow grease.

 Step 2: Use Some Stainless Steel Cleaner